-CAP Theorem by Marcos Benevides
+Cap Theorem by Marcos Benevides

 :ID: 74c5509d-73be-4b04-9ca4-039117d588a9

-First postulated by Eric Brewer in (Brewer 2000), and formally proved in (Gilbert and Lynch 2002).
+The CAP Theorem is a classic problem in Distributed Systems, first postulated by Eric Brewer in (Brewer 2000), and formally proved in (Gilbert and Lynch 2002).

 Definitions